jinyus/dart_beacon/state_beacon/README.md

 ### Beacon.writable:

-Creates a `WritableBeacon` from a value that be read and written to.
+Creates a `WritableBeacon` from a value that can be read and written to.

 ```dart
 final counter = Beacon.writable(0);